thomasstep/thomasstep.github.io/google-calendar-for-helpdesk-tutorial.md

 7. All meetings past, present, and future are kept track of in the widget's section.

 ![Screenshot of Google for HelpDesk icon](/assets/img/google-for-helpdesk-section-update.png)

+### Privacy Policy

+The privacy policy for this application can be found [here](/google-calendar-for-helpdesk-privacy-policy).